-Our opinion on the financial statements does not cover Management's Review, and we do not express any form of assurance conclusion thereon.
+Our opinion on the Financial Statements does not cover Management's Review, and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read Management's Review and, in doing so, consider whether Management's Review is materially inconsistent with the financial statements or our knowledge obtained during the audit, or otherwise appears to be materially misstated.
+Inconnection with our audit of the Financial Statements, our responsibility is to read Management's Review and, in doing so, consider whether Management's Review is materially inconsistent with the Financial Statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-Moreover, it is our responsibility to consider whether Management's Review provides the information required under the Danish Financials Statements Act.
+Moreover, we considered whether Management's Review includes the disclosures required by the Danish Financial Statements Act.

-Based on the work we have performed, in our view, Management's Review is in accordance with the Con-solidated Financial Statements and the Parent Company Financial Statements and has been prepared in accordance with the requirements of the Danish Financial Statement Act.
+Based on the work we have performed, in our view, Management's Review is in accordance with the Consolidated Financial Statements and the Parent Company Financial Statements and has been prepared in accordance with the requirements of the Danish Financial Statements Act.
 We did not identify any material misstatement in Management's Review.